spatialos/UnrealGDK/docs/content/troubleshooting.md

 check(!Value->IsFullNameStableForNetworking())
 ```

 **A:** This is mostly likely caused by attempting to replicate a stably-named actor.
 This can occur if you place an Actor within a level and mark it for replication.
 We don't currently support this combination, although we will soon.
-Until them please spawn your actor dynamically at runtime.
+Until then please spawn your actor dynamically at runtime.